NHSDigital/proxygen-cli/README.md

 ```
 pip install proxygen-cli
 ```
 After installation, the `proxygen` executable is available.
-Typing `proxygen` displays a list of available commands. `proxygen --version` will show the version of the CLI installed
+Typing `proxygen` displays a list of available commands.
+The `proxygen --version` command will show the version of the CLI installed.

 ## Configuration